jaha2600/GREENLAND_INSAR/mintpy/README.md

 USER CHANGES: user must change `.cfg` file name on line 22 of `sbatch_mintpy.sh` to match name of actual file in directory.

+ISSUES: Jasmine currently gets a gdal error when running mintpy with GACOS corrections instead of the default ERA.
+Still being looked into but user may be able to fix by adding the following modules to top of `sbatch_mintpy.sh`

+`ml intel/17.4`

+`ml gdal/3.4.2`

 ## Other Scripts
 Example config files with varying mintpy parameters